martin-borisov/receiver-serial-comm/README.md

 java -jar receiver-serial-comm-0.0.1-SNAPSHOT-jar-with-dependencies.jar --port ttyUSB0 --command input --param tuner
 ```

-Currently the list of supported commands is limited, but will hopefully be expanded in the future.
+Currently the list of supported commands is limited, but will hopefully expand in the future.